idealparable/BibleQ/HowToRead.md

 Since so much in science has now confirmed a YE, though currently few have been allowed to be taught this or have bothered to check correctly, for the informed on the subject this also serves apologetic value, while also cluing us in that the text does not contradict what we've confirmed through (real) science.

-##### 1:2-3 Dark Hovering Parallelism
+##### 1(Genesis).1:2-3 Dark Hovering Parallelism

-[/2 The earth was formless and empty.
+<blockquote><span class="bbq">/2 The earth was formless and empty.
 Darkness was on the surface of the deep and God’s Spirit was hovering over the surface of the waters.
-3 God said, “Let there be light,” and there was light./]
+3 God said, “Let there be light,” and there was light./</span></blockquote>

 Formless and empty (tohu and bohu; Ln TOH-hue and BOH-hue (hue in Ln is pronounced like who, not like the English word hue pronounced HYUE)) is much-debated.